redhat-developer/intellij-openshift-connector/README.md

 #### Actions available for a Helm Release in a project/namespace

-* `Remove` - Uninstall the Helm release from the project/namespace.
+* `Uninstall` - Uninstall the Helm release from the project/namespace.

 #### Icons Representation